 This psychology podcast is hosted by Michael Britt, PhD He started it in 2007, and it is now one of the longest-running psychology podcasts.
 In a nutshell, The Psych Files is about human behavior.
 Some of the topics that are discussed include ethics, personal development, gender and sexuality, and motivation.
 If you are a psychology professor or student, this is a great podcast to listen to, particularly because Britt was previously a professor of psychology.

 This is another relatively new yet noteworthy podcast that focuses on people and the way they act, think, and behave.
-Andy Richter asks three questions of his guests: Where do you come from?
+Andy Richter asks The Three Questions of his guests: Where do you come from?
 Where are you going?
 What have you learned?

 These are very simple questions, yet Richter believes that, if they are answered truthfully, they will provide a clear and complete picture of who a person is and what his principles are in life.
 The answers from the guests show listeners how people differ with respect to their thinking and behavior.